Appleseed/portal/README.md

 Appleseed Portal is an open source Portal and Content Management System focused on providing a high-performance, easy-to-use framework.
 The software gives designers, developers, and modern entrepreneurs a singular system to build powerful applications and intranets that run the modern enterprise on the Microsoft.NET.
 This software can be docked using Docker and run on any platform: https://github.com/Appleseed/portal-stack ( Windows / Mac / Linux).

 ## Requirements

 ### Docker
-The Portal Stack is released Open Source to host Appleseed.Portal in a Docker Container. https://github.com/Appleseed/portal-stack
+The Portal Stack is released Open Source to host Appleseed.
+Portal in a Docker Container. https://github.com/Appleseed/portal-stack

 OR